twome/pinguno/CODE_OF_CONDUCT.md

 ## Enforcement

-Contributors must recognise that objectivity & political neutrality cannot exist in any social context, and accept that appeals to those concepts will be ignored.
+Contributors must recognise that objectivity & political neutrality do not exist in any social context, and accept that appeals to those concepts will be ignored.

 Instances of abusive, harassing, or otherwise unacceptable behavior may be